m3y54m/simple-avr-bootloader/README.md

 - Write a hardcoded blinky program to address `0x0000` of the flash memory and execute it by the bootloader

 *TODO:*
-- Start the bootloader operations only on external reset
 - Get the program binary through UART

 ## Project Specifications: